Chart Color Schemes

 Age

-Kenmore's median age exceeds the national pattern
+Kenmore's population is slightly older than the national pattern